Shock art: History

 In 1998, John Windsor in The Independent said that the work of the Young British Artists seemed tame compared with that of the "shock art" of the 1970s, including "kinky outrages" at the Nicholas Treadwell Gallery, amongst which were a "hanging, anatomically detailed leather straitjacket, complete with genitals", titled Pink Crucifixion, by Mandy Havers.

-In the United States in 2008, a court case went to trial to determine whether the fetish films of Ira Isaacs constitute shock art, as the director claims, or unlawful obscenity.
+In the United States in 2008, a court case went to trial to determine whether the fetish films of Ira Isaacs constituted shock art, as the director claims, or unlawful obscenity.
+The court concluded that the films were indeed obscene, and Isaacs was sentenced to four years in prison.